 London School of Finance and Law offers a wide range of courses in finance and tax law that can be taken alongside your professional qualification studies elsewhere.
 A globally recognised accounting qualification, together with a national qualification you may be pursuing, will increase your chances to work in an international company.

-As a member of London School of Finance and Law, you can enrol in our IAB exam preparation course which runs for 1 year.
+As a student of London School of Finance and Law, you can enrol in our IAB exam preparation programme which runs for 8 months in total.

 Level 2 Certificate in Bookkeeping